fkoolhoven/push_swap/README.md

 # My Solution
 Given that highest marks were achieved by using the least amount of commands, slower algorithms that read the data more times could be more precise than algortihms optimised for speed.
 The goal was to minimize the amount of operations.

 To solve this "puzzle" I wrote my own algorithm .
 It is a combination of a form of patience sort and a sort of merging algorithm.
 First I find the longest list of ascending numbers in stack_a and in the remaining numbers I find the longest list of descending numbers.
 I seperate these lists in a way so that stack_a is already fully sorted and stack_b will be "somewhat sorted", which will make the merging more efficient.
-Then to merge the stacks I check in every position which number in stack_b would take the least amount of operations to move to it's correct position in stack_a.
+Then to merge the stacks I check which number in stack_b would take the least amount of operations to move to it's correct position in stack_a.
 I merge the stacks and do a final rotation of stack_a to get the smallest number at the top.

 # Important Learnings